 Translation costs can be reduced by planning ahead early in the writing process and by keeping translation in mind during authoring and editing phases.

-Since translation is charged on a per-word basis, the easiest way to reduce cost is to limit or reduce the number of words.
+Since professional document translation services are charged on a per-word basis, the easiest way to reduce cost is to limit or reduce the number of words.